ParalaxRus/FileManager/README.md

 - Supports only one command at a time for now
 - Supports create and combine of the text files (binary streams are not tested)

-1. Project structure
+Project structure:
 App - file manager CLI executable, parser and commands execution
 Common - shared library with the file manipulation logic
 Tests - unit tests

-2. Build and run unit tests with the cmake tool
+Build and run unit tests with the cmake tool:
 a) use git to checkout to your local machine
 b) on your local machine within the repo typo
 mkdir build